astfreitas/ISEP_lapr2-2018-g056_wiki/UseCases/UC1_ClientRegistration.md

 >
 > 2a.
 The unregistered user does not change the data.
 The use case ends.

 8a.
-Required minimum data missing.
+Required data missing.
-> 1. The system informs you of missing data.
+> 1. The system informs of missing data.
 > 2. The system allows the missing data to be entered (step 3)
 >
 > 2a.
 The unregistered user does not change the data.
 The use case ends.

 8b.
 The system detects that the data (or some subset of the data) entered must be unique and already exist in the system.
 > 1. The system alerts the unregistered user to the fact.
-> 2. The system allows you to change it (step 3)
+> 2. The system allows to change it (step 3)
 >
 > 2a.
 The unregistered user does not change the data.
 The use case ends.

 8c.
 The system detects that the entered data (or some subset of the data) is invalid.
 > 1. The system alerts the unregistered user to the fact.
-> 2. The system allows you to change it (step 3).
+> 2. The system allows to change it (step 3).
 >
 > 2a.
 The unregistered user does not change the data.
 The use case ends.